jro31/jethro-codes/_articles/projects/meals-of-change.md

 end
 ```

-The methods `[:get, :post, :put, :patch, :delete, :options, :head]` are all the methods which I could call from the front-end. `credentials: true` is what allows you to pass the cookie (created below) between the front-end and the back-end.
+The methods `[:get, :post, :put, :patch, :delete, :options, :head]` are all the methods which I could call from the front-end, and `credentials: true` is what allows you to pass the cookie (created below) between the front-end and the back-end.

 Next I needed to define the cookie, and did this in _'session_store.rb'_.